interstellarjay/zapfilter/README.md

 ## API - prebuilt filter methods

 `zf.filterLessThan`
-- Filter everything less than a the number specified
+- Filter everything less than the specified number.

 `zf.filterGreaterThan`
-- Filter everything greater than the specified number
+- Filter everything greater than the specified number.

 `zf.filterEqualTo`
 - Filter everything EXACTLY equal to the specified `number`, `boolean`, or `string`.